 If you’re planning a wedding in 2021, chances are you are looking for ideas on how other couples are navigating the uncharted waters that 2020 left us in.
-Now that we are a few months into the year, we thought it would be a good time to take our questions straight to the top.
+Now that we are almost halfway through the year, we thought it would be a good time to take our questions straight to the top.
 We tapped into our favorite wedding vendors for their insight into which trends are ruling the 2021 wedding season, and when they talk, we listen!

 Based on what they’ve shared with us, this year we will see couples take back what they had to postpone and do things their own way.
 They have shifted their focus to make their day more intentional and intimate.
 There is also a lot of buzz around floral installations and neutral palettes (which are traditionally a classic favorite anyway), but this year, they are definitely worth your consideration.
 The reason?
 Couples are in love with organic and muted elements more than ever and neutrals are a great way to expand on this theme.